 Weather in Northern Spain in January

 The north of Spain tends to be cold and wet in winter and January is just about the coldest and most wet.
 You should expect some rain every other day or so and will definitely need a jacket, especially at night.
 The average maximum temperature in Bilbao in January is 55 F (13 C) and the average minimum temperature is 43 F (6 C).
 Note that it will get a lot colder the further inland you go.

-Weather in North-West Spain in January
+Weather in Northwest Spain in January

 By being incredibly wet, Galicia escapes some of the cold experienced in the rest of Spain in January.
 But with rain expected on two-out-of-three days, you might welcome a cold, dry day occasionally!
 The average maximum temperature in Santiago de Compostela in January is 55 F (13 C) and the average minimum temperature is 46 F (8 C).

 While you won't be fighting heavy crowds in January in Spain, you will need to bundle up—just a bit—to combat the decreased temperatures.
 You won't need heavy winter gear in Spain, but some cold-weather basics will come in handy, especially in the country's older, poorly-insulated buildings where nights can be extremely cold.
 To start, a good packing list should include: